 My amateur radio "carreer" started rather early.
 My father was also a ham (SK 2010, ex ON8RI, DL5YD and DA1YD) and as a kid I was facinated by the fact that he could talk to people all over the world.
 It was the late 60's, stuff like mobile phone and internet didn't exist yet and the "magic of radio" was still powerful.
 After spending some years as an SWL I got more and more interested in in electronics and at the age of 15 I built my first receiver : an "audion 0V2" for 80 meter, using a ECC81 tube.
-Two years later I passed the "no-code" exam and got licensed as ON1YD (VHF-UHF licence), one more year later I took the CW test and got the full licence and my actual call, ON7YD, that I am holding now for over 30 years.
-Since 2006 I am also holder of the "vanity call" OR7T
+Two years later I passed the "no-code" exam and got licensed as ON1YD (VHF-UHF licence), The next year I took the CW test and got the full licence and my actual call, ON7YD, that I am holding now for almost 40 years.
+Since 2006 I am also holder of the "vanity call" OR7T.

 After being licensed I enjoyed my new privileges and spent most of my leisure time make QSO's and participating in contests.
 But after some time I was looking for new chalenges.
 One of these was operating 40m SSB at night.
 This may be no chalenge these days but in the early 80's the 40m ham band was a playfield for eastern-Europe and Chinese AM broadcasters, causing a S9+++ QRM level at night and making it very hard to copy any radioamateur signal.
 Further I got involved in ARDF (Amateur Radio Direction Finding), an allround combination of amateur radio, orienteering and sport.
 Upto 2007 I regulary participated in ARDF competitions and organized one or two of these competitions each year.